apache/reef/tang/README.md

 those would be enumerated here as well.
 Similarly, if more than one feasible plan existed, Tang would refuse to perform the injection, and throw a similar exception.

-In both cases, the solution is to set Tang parameters to create a single feasible plan.  tang.setDefaultImpl() allows you to hardcode Tang to use a particular implementation of a class/interface (and automatically registers its parameters with Tang).
+In both cases, the solution is to set additional configuration parameters to create a single feasible plan.
+This can be done using any of the methods described above.
-Similarly, tang.setNamedParameter() lets you set named parameters, and override default values.

 Looking under the hood
 ----------------------